micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 1.md

-[For it is He] Who rescued _and_ saved us from such a perilous death, and He will still rescue _and_ save us; in _and_ on Him we have set our hope (our joyful and confident expectation) that He will again deliver us [from danger and destruction and [^c]draw us to Himself],
+[For it is He] Who rescued _and_ saved us from such a perilous death, and He will still rescue _and_ save us; in _and_ on Him we have set our hope (our joyful and confident expectation) that He will again deliver us [from danger and destruction and draw us to Himself],